 No pushups?
 No problem.
-The Army builds a stepping stone to boot camp.
+The Army builds a steppingstone to boot camp.

 The Pentagon’s advertising and marketing arm describes young people today as “having transitioned from being disconnected with the military to mostly disinterested in it,” Brig.
 Gen. Christopher Amrhein, who heads the Air Force Recruiting Service, told lawmakers earlier this year.
 The Air Force failed to make its recruiting goals for the first time in a quarter century.

 At the same hearing, the head of the Army’s recruiting command, Maj.
-Gen. Johnny Davis called 2024 “one of the toughest recruiting landscapes I’ve seen in over 33 years of service.”
+Gen. Johnny Davis, called 2024 “one of the toughest recruiting landscapes I’ve seen in over 33 years of service.”

 America’s confidence in the military, while higher than most in this age of lost faith in public institutions, is currently at 60%, the lowest it’s been in 25 years.